Winterborne Came, St Peter's Church

 Most of the hamlets that lined the Winterbourne valley, like Came, were deserted in the 15th and 16th centuries when the land was converted to raising sheep.
 The inhabitants of Came petitioned the crown for help in 1521, but none was forthcoming.
-By the mid-17th century only 2 households remained.
-Now all that is left is the 18th century mansion of Came House and the lovely church of St Peter, tucked in a forgotten corner beside the kitchen garden wall.
+By the mid-17th century, only two households remained.
+Now all that is left is the 18th-century mansion of Came House and the lovely church of St Peter, tucked in a forgotten corner beside the kitchen garden wall.

 Winterborne Came is known as the church where Dorset poet William Barnes was rector (see also Whitcombe Church).
 Barnes, the first poet to write in the Dorset dialect, served as rector for 24 years until his death in 1896 and is buried in the churchyard.

 Barnes was born at Bagber, near Sturminster Newton, in 1801, the son of a poor labourer.
 At the age of 13, he became a copy clerk at a solicitor's office.
 He continued to educate himself and eventually learned to speak and write over 60 languages.

 He opened his own schools in Wiltshire and Dorset and studied music, mathematics, and economics.
 Despite his wide-ranging interests, Barnes is best-known for his poetry, written in the Dorset dialect of his youth.